private-runners-test/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

 3. Once this transaction is published, we enter the [acceptance period].
 4. Each validator node that will be managing the contract publishes a [contract acceptance transaction].
 The group of validator nodes is called the Validator Node Committee (VNC).
-5. Once the [acceptance period] has expired, [peg-in period] begins.
+5. Once the [acceptance period] has expired, the [peg-in period] begins.
 6. The VNC jointly publishes a [peg-in transaction].
 7. At this point, the contract is considered live, and users can interact with the contract on the side-chain.
 8. The VNC periodically publishes a [checkpoint transaction].
 9. Failure to do so can lead to the contract being [abandoned].
-10. The VNC may opt shut the contract down by publishing a [peg-out transaction].
+10. The VNC may opt to shut the contract down by publishing a [peg-out transaction].

 The following sections will discuss each of these steps in more detail.